Barry Horne (activist): Death threats

 When it appeared that Horne might die, the Animal Rights Militia (ARM) issued a statement through Robin Webb of the Animal Liberation Press Office, threatening to assassinate four named individuals and six unnamed scientists, should Horne die.
-The named targets were Colin Blakemore, a British scientist who studies vision; Clive Page of King's College, London, a professor of pulmonary pharmacology and chair of the animal science group of the British Biosciences Federation; Mark Matfield of the Research Defence Society; and Christopher Brown, owner of Hillgrove Farm in Oxfordshire, who was breeding cats for laboratories.
+The named targets were Colin Blakemore, a British scientist who studies vision; Clive Page of King's College, London, a professor of pulmonary pharmacology and chair of the animal science group of the British Biosciences Federation; Mark Matfield of the Research Defence Society; and Christopher Brown, owner of Hill Grove Farm in Oxfordshire, who was breeding cats for laboratories.

 Those on the ARM's list were given immediate police protection, which in some cases lasted years, and Special Branch increased its surveillance of activists, in particular of Robin Webb.
 Clive Page told the BBC that he was in Italy when he heard his name was on the list.
 He had to return home to explain the situation to his family.
 "It's difficult to tell your children, 'Daddy's going to be murdered'," he said.
 The police wired his home up directly to Special Branch, he was advised to take different routes each day to work, and he had to speak to his children's schools about the possibility of abduction.